Venosa & the Aglianico del Vulture Area

 The Land of Poetry & Wine

-We'll "sieze the day" ("carpe diem"), as we venture out to visit Venosa, the charming Roman village and birthplace of the famous Latin Poet, Horace.
+You will "sieze the day" ("carpe diem"), as you venture out to visit Venosa, the charming Roman village and birthplace of the famous Latin Poet, Horace.
 Venosa, (from "Venusia", meaning town of Venus), is set against the backdrop of ancient archaeological ruins and vineyards, in the heart of the Vulture area.
 The name comes from the long inactive Monte Vulture volcano.
 The rich, fertile soil is ideal for vineyards, in fact, it is here that the award-winning, DOC Aglianico wine is produced.

-Level of difficulty: easy, although *Comfortable walking shoes with good traction are highly recommended.
+Level of difficulty: easy, although *Comfortable walking shoes with good traction are always highly recommended.